 This is especially true if they’re trying out a new hobby or skill.
 When they struggle, instead of taking an “I told you so” attitude, be more positive and supportive.

 5. Have Meaningful Experiences Together

 Even though your child is older, it doesn’t mean that they have no desire to share meaningful experiences with you.

 Is there an activity both of you enjoy doing?

 It could be going to a sporting event, practicing a hobby or craft, or going outdoors.
 The teenage years are another opportunity for both of you to have meaningful experiences that can strengthen your relationship.

 If your efforts at creating a better relationship with your teenager don’t seem to be working, and you notice changes that seem beyond the typical teen angst, like anxiety symptoms or signs of teen depression, it may be time to seek counseling for your teenager.
 There are many things to consider, like friend relationships and school dynamics (i.e., do they need some coping strategies for changes in school due to the COVID-19 pandemic?).
 Here are some signs to look for that if ongoing, may require teen therapy:

 - Sudden changes in friends

 Although there isn’t a playbook for teenagers, there are still some tried and true strategies for parenting a teen.
 Consider these ideas for building a more meaningful relationship with your teenager.

-If you’d like more support in parenting your teen and decide you’re in need of a high quality counseling practice in the Columbus, OH area for teen counseling or therapy to help deal with your parenting struggles, please reach out and contact Blue Boat Counseling today.
-Our skilled mental health therapists are trained to provide counseling for teenagers and parents.
+If you’d like more support in parenting your teen and decide you’re in need of a high quality counseling practice in the Columbus, OH area for teen counseling to help deal with your parenting struggles, please reach out and contact Blue Boat Counseling today.
+Our skilled teen therapists are trained to provide counseling for teenagers and parents.
 We can help you and your teen work on that meaningful relationship you both really want.